 Select one or more alert types.
 The types are assigned when the alert is defined.
 If no type is selected, all alerts are displayed.

-vRealize Operations Cloud calculates dynamic thresholds for each metric that is collected for an object based on policies set.
+VMware Aria Operations calculates dynamic thresholds for each metric that is collected for an object based on policies set.